Goodbye fees, study arboriculture and landscape construction for free.

-Whether it's landscaping or caring for trees, the arboriculture and landscape construction industries have a range of roles.
+Whether it's landscape construction, nursery production, caring for trees or parks and gardens, the horticulture industry has a range of roles and career paths.
 You could work here in New Zealand or take your skills overseas.

-Get hands-on skills and gain real-world experience as you specialise in arboriculture (tree maintenance) or landscape construction.
+Get hands-on skills and gain real-world experience as you specialise in arboriculture (tree maintenance), nursery production, parks and gardens (amenities) maintenance or landscape construction.

 “As many people in my family work in the horticulture industry, I was exposed to some aspects of landscaping from an early age.
 I chose to pursue a career in landscaping because it would allow me to be creative and work with plants outdoors.
 My MIT qualification has helped me achieve that dream.
 The study programme was so much fun and every day was different.
 I loved the field trips and learning all about landscape design.
 I also really enjoyed building my own landscaped plot and learning how to pour concrete, pave, build, read landscaping plans, and look after plants.
 The tutors were always helpful and encouraging too.”

 "The great resources and support I got from the teaching staff at MIT helped me find my purpose and passion.
 My course encouraged independent learning through research and coming up with our own ideas while getting helpful guidance from the tutors along the way.
 I really enjoyed this aspect of my diploma in horticulture.

 I was employed before I finished the course and work in a tree nursery, where I grow and sell trees.
 MIT gave me a great foundation as I already had a strong knowledge base coming into the industry.

 I love my work and continue to learn about how to grow and harvest New Zealand’s many species of trees.
 Since starting my job I’ve developed a passion for producing essential oils and sustainable horticulture, which I hope to continue in the future.”